kijiproject/kiji/kijiproject.github.com/_posts/userguides/express/DEVEL/2013-11-14-kiji-sources.md

 You can specify an optional time range, or range of versions, on a **KijiInput**.
 (Note that the time range is applied to the entire input request and not a single column.
 You can further control how many versions of an individual column are returned by using `maxVersions` described further ahead.).
-This time range that limits the data returned from all the columns you request to that time range.
+This time range limits the data returned from all the columns you request to that time range.
 The default time range is `All`, which imposes no limits on the data from the columns of the table.